Jean Brodie: Calvinism

 Most literary critics agree that Miss Brodie was written as a representation of "the God of John Calvin", and there are indeed many similarities between her and the Calvinist portrayal of God.
 In the story, she selects a handful of girls from her class to become "her girls."
-The girls are not chosen for any particular reason, but simply because they are "her favorites."
+The girls are not chosen for any particular reason, but simply because they are "her favourites."
 This is strikingly similar to the Calvinist teaching of Unconditional election (Elects) which teaches God chooses His Elect to go to Heaven, based on "God's will" rather than any reflection of the person's character.
-Indeed, Miss Brodie attempts to transform these girls into the "crème de la crème", again similar to the Calvinist teaching that the Elect will be molded into God's image.
+Indeed, Miss Brodie attempts to transform these girls into the "crème de la crème", again similar to the Calvinist teaching that the Elect will be moulded into God's image.

 The most striking similarity, however, is the way Miss Brodie attempts to predestine the lives of her girls and those around her.
 She is determined that one of her girls become the lover of the school's art master as her proxy, and seeks a way to make this happen.
 Another incident involves her encouraging a girl in her class to run to Spain and fight for the Nationalists in the Spanish Civil War, which results in her death from the bombing of her train.
 This compares with the Calvinist teaching of Predestination; that God has already set out a path for everybody.
 One of her girls, Sandy Stranger, notices this similarity, saying:

 She thinks she is Providence ...
 She thinks she is the God of Calvin, the Beginning and End.

 Ultimately, Miss Brodie's attempts to be the Calvinist God drive Sandy to the Roman Catholic Church.
 This is similar to Muriel Spark's experience of converting to Catholicism after growing up in Calvinist-dominated Edinburgh.

 In the climactic scene of the film, Miss Brodie is confronted by Sandy, and she is pointedly told that she is "not good for people, and children should not be exposed to you."
 Realizing she has no hope of appealing her dismissal, Miss Brodie can do nothing, but call "Assassin!
 Assassin!" after Sandy as she walks away.
 Miss Brodie states she will be transported to Australia for radicalism.
 The film closes poignantly with a shot of Sandy tearfully walking along after graduation as we hear a voice-over of Miss Brodie saying "Little girls, I am in the business of putting old heads on young shoulders, and all my pupils are the creme de la creme.
 Give me a girl at an impressionable age, and she is mine for life!"